conjurinc/apidocs/src/layer.create.md

 If you don't provide an `id`, one will be randomly generated.

-If you don't provide an `ownerid`, your user will be the owner of the group.
+If you don't provide an `ownerid`, your user will be the owner of the layer.
-This means that no one else will be able to see your group.
+This means that no one else will be able to see your layer.

 ---